Difficult Bible Quiz about the Physical Bible

 c.
 Joshua and Aaron, the subordinates, wanted his body.

-Satan is mentioned alongside the archangel Michael.
+Satan is mentioned alongside the archangel Michael, who wants the body of Moses.

 According to some scholars, Satan intended for the body to lure the Israelites into idolatry.